 - 38% of malicious attachments are masked as one Microsoft Office type of file or another.

-- Companies face an average of 22 security breaches in 2020.
+- Companies faced an average of 22 security breaches in 2020.

-- The global cost of online crime is expected to reach $6 trillion by 2021.
+- The global cost of online crime will reach $10.5 trillion annually by 2025.

 Okay, let’s begin with the latest cyber security stats and facts.

 In addition to dealing with the COVID-19 situation, companies have to protect themselves from cyber crimes as well.
 Here’s what the numbers reveal: